iHRIS/dockerfiles/README.md

 # Docker builds for iHRIS

+> Note: iHRIS is pinned to PHP 7.0 and MySQL 5.5 for the 4.3 release.
+4.3-dev includes a fix for it to populate the database with no errors on 5.7.

 ### Configuration

 The iHRIS apps require several configurations.
 Some are set using for build-time and some during runtime.
 The database connection string (DSN) is set using an environment variable and can change as needed at runtime.